 Derived from ancient Greek roots, "Ectomorph" is one the 3 major body types.
 Ectomorphs are generally characterized by skinniness, a dearth of body fat, as well as small amounts of lean muscle.
 Due to their body type, it can be difficult for ectomorphs to gain muscular development.
 However, they also generally have high metabolism, leaving them less prone to obesity.

-His ectomorphic build concerned his co-workers, so he ran to a buffet, only to find that the restaurant was now just a pit filled with angry crab monsters.
+Concerned that he was underweight, given his ectomorphic build, he ran to a buffet, only to find that the restaurant was now just a pit filled with angry crab monsters.

 Filipendulous: Hanging precariously (usually, by a single thread)